RedisBloom/RedisBloom/docs/docs/_index.md

 A **top-k** maintains a list of _k_ most frequently seen items.

+**t-digest** estimates quantiles based on a data stream or a large dataset of floating-point values.

 ## Bloom vs. Cuckoo filters
 Bloom filters typically exhibit better performance and scalability when inserting items (so if you're often adding items to your dataset, then a Bloom filter may be ideal).
 Cuckoo filters are quicker on check operations and also allow deletions.

+## About t-digest

+**t-digest** can be used to answer these questions:

+- What fraction of the values in the data stream are smaller than a given value?
+- How many values in the data stream are smaller than a given value?
+- Which value is smaller than _p_ percent of the values in the data stream? (what is the _p_-percentile value)?
+- What is the mean value between the _p1_-percentile value and the _p2_-percentile value?
+- What is the value of the _n_-th smallest / largest value in the data stream? (what is the value with [reverse] rank _n_)?

+As for any other probabilistic data structures, t-digest requires sublinear space and has controllable space-accuracy tradeoffs.

+Using t-digest is simple and straightforward:

+* **Creating a sketch and adding observations**

+  `TDIGEST.CREATE key [COMPRESSION compression]` initializes a new t-digest sketch (and error if such key already exists).
+The `COMPRESSION` argument is used to specify the tradeoff between accuracy and memory consumption.
+The default is 100.
+Higher values mean more accuracy.

+  `TDIGEST.ADD key value...` adds new observations (floating-point values) to the sketch.
+You can repeat calling [TDIGEST.ADD](https://redis.io/commands/tdigest.add/) whenever new observations are available.

+* **Estimating fractions or ranks by values**

+  Use `TDIGEST.CDF key value...` to retrieve, for each input **value**, an estimation of the **fraction** of (observations **smaller** than the given value + half the observations equal to the given value).

+  `TDIGEST.RANK key value...` is similar to [TDIGEST.CDF](https://redis.io/commands/tdigest.cdf/), but used for estimating the number of observations instead of the fraction of observations.
+More accurately it returns, for each input **value**, an estimation of the **number** of (observations **smaller** than a given value + half the observations equal to the given value).

+  And lastly, `TDIGEST.REVRANK key value...` is similar to [TDIGEST.RANK](https://redis.io/commands/tdigest.rank/), but returns, for each input **value**, an estimation of the **number** of (observations **larger** than a given value + half the observations equal to the given value).

+* **Estimating values by fractions or ranks**

+  `TDIGEST.QUANTILE key fraction...` returns, for each input **fraction**, an estimation of the **value** (floating point) that is **smaller** than the given fraction of observations.

+  `TDIGEST.BYRANK key rank...` returns, for each input **rank**, an estimation of the **value** (floating point) with that rank.

+  `TDIGEST.BYREVRANK key rank...` returns, for each input **reverse rank**, an estimation of the **value** (floating point) with that reverse rank.

+* **Estimating trimmed mean**

+  Use `TDIGEST.TRIMMED_MEAN key lowFraction highFraction` to retrieve an estimation of the mean value between the specified fractions.

+  This is especially useful for calculating the average value ignoring outliers.
+For example - calculating the average value between the 20th percentile and the 80th percentile.

+* **Merging sketches**

+  Sometimes it is useful to merge sketches.
+For example, suppose we measure latencies for 3 servers, and we want to calculate the 90%, 95%, and 99% latencies for all the servers combined.

+  `TDIGEST.MERGE destKey numKeys sourceKey...
+[COMPRESSION compression] [OVERRIDE]` merges multiple sketches into a single sketch.

+  If `destKey` does not exist - a new sketch is created.

+  If `destKey` is an existing sketch, its values are merged with the values of the source keys.
+To override the destination key contents, use `OVERRIDE`.

+* **Retrieving sketch information**

+  Use `TDIGEST.MIN` key and `TDIGEST.MAX key` to retrieve the minimal and maximal values in the sketch, respectively.

+  Both return nan when the sketch is empty.

+  Both commands return accurate results and are equivalent to `TDIGEST.BYRANK key 0` and `TDIGEST.BYREVRANK key 0` respectively.

+  Use `TDIGEST.INFO key` to retrieve some additional information about the sketch.

+* **Resetting a sketch**

+  `TDIGEST.RESET key` empties the sketch and re-initializes it.

 ## Academic sources
 Bloom Filter